donno/donno.github.io/docs/_drafts/make-rootfs.md

   that it supports setting-up extra users and configuring ssh access.

 ## Build from container

+This was a little experiment I wanted to try.

 For this we will try:
 * valkey/valkey:8.1.4-alpine3.22 as the container
 * umoci  as the tool